-Recreational fishers will no longer be able to fish using set-nets in the areas outlined above, or drift net in any New Zealand waters.
-The set-net changes will be notable in the Northland, Manawatu-Whanganui, and Wellington (Kapiti) regions where there are currently few or no restrictions on the use of set-net.
+Recreational fishers will no longer be able fish using the set-net method in the areas outlined above.
+The set-net changes will be notable on the north coast of the South Island where there are currently few or no restrictions on the use of set-net.